-The last thing a woman wants to think about while traveling the world on her own is hotel safety.
+The last thing you want to consider while traveling the world on your own is motel or hotel safety.
 Once you’re in your room, you should be able to relax.
-And you usually can.

 Traveling solo just means adding that one extra drop of caution.

 Your hotel safety precautions will depend on the type of hotel you’re visiting.

 If you’re in a five-star hotel, with room phones, smoke detectors, and 24-hour guards, your security worries will be lunch less than if you’re staying in a hostel or inexpensive guesthouse.

 In Dar-es-Salaam, I stayed in a six-floor guesthouse and the owners locked it completely at night to prevent theft.
 We could have burned like bacon in a fire – every window was grated, every door locked.

 So sometimes, to tip the balance, I stay in places like this…